enterstudio/swampup-spring-boot-demo/README.md

 install: echo installing
 ```

-* this will successfully run tests, deploy to artifactory.
+## Supporting QA and Smoke Tests

-* what about staging and QA? and smoke tests? now we need to *also* publish to CF so somebody can then review it in QA/staging and - if it's good - promote it. let's modify travis.yml:
+* this will successfully run tests, deploy to artifactory. what about staging and QA? and smoke tests? now we need to *also* publish to CF so somebody can then review it in QA/staging and - if it's good - promote it. let's modify travis.yml:

 ```
 language: java